-As lockdown measures continue across the UK, many businesses are adapting to what will clearly be a ‘new normal’.
+As lockdown measures continue across the Australia, many businesses are adapting to what will clearly be a ‘new normal’.
 Recovery in the wake of COVID-19 will look vastly different across the sectors, with each area having faced a unique set of challenges, threats and opportunities over the past year.

 When planning your post-crisis marketing mix, consider the power of reward-based promotion.

 Discount-based promotions reduce part of the upfront cost at point of purchase.
 Though discounts may seem attractive, they offer a short-term solution.
 Sales may be bolstered within the initial discount period, but often fall away again when the full-price returns.
-There is even research to suggest that price promotions and discounts may damage brand equity in the long-run.

 On the other hand, reward-based promotions like open or closed loop prepaid cards, gift cards and e-gifts are designed to incentivise an initial purchase, whilst encouraging retention and loyalty further down the line.